 The cache is an ammo box containing some Halloween goodies.
 It is a straightforward find.
 The cache is recommended for children and adults alike.

 The Forestry Commision is using the old quarry spoil to supply materials for infill/roadbuilding.
 During working hours there may be trucks working in the quarry itself and going up the access track.
 Please do not go into the main quarry because of this and obey any forestry restrictions.
 There are clear notices showing Keep Out Quarry.
-Please respect this as it is a working site.
+Summer 2017 there are logging operations further along the main track which has been enlarged to take logging trucks.
+Please respect this as it is a working site and bear in mind lorries may be coming along the track.

 The cache can be accessed from the forest track without going into the quarry.